 - Indian Rosewood

-Softwoods are not typically used for things like handles and tools due to their pliant makeup and sensitivity to moisture and temperature.
-However, if properly treated and stabilized, some softwoods can make strong and beautiful knife handles.
+Softwoods are not typically used for handles and tools due to their pliant makeup and sensitivity to moisture and temperature.
+However, some softwoods can make strong and beautiful knife handles if properly treated and stabilized.

 Some softwoods that can be used for knife handles when properly treated include: